hgschmie/factorio-miniloader-redux/README.md

 - Express Miniloader, Express Filter Miniloader -> Express Miniloader

 Note that this will not migrate any custom tier loaders (as of now).

 Default value is "off".

+### Sanitize non-Miniloader loader entities (Startup)

+Patch non-Miniloader loader-1x1 entities to collide with the `transport_belt` layer.
+See the section `Fixing Collision mask failures` above for an explanation.
+This is a highly experimental and dangerous setting.
+If you do not encounter any errors with other mods, do not enable.

+Default value is "off".